DigitalDW/Isolation/README.md

 5. Eating and going to bed early or late WILL accelerate or decelerate the character's perception of time.
 6. The character's moral descreases over time (about 1 / (1/4th of the game's duration in seconds)) but WILL decrease faster if the character's perception of time accelerates.

+You will be told the time when you enter a new game or load a saved game.
+You will also be told the time when you wake up.

 These should be the guiding rules for a proper handling of the game's mecanics.

 ![](assets/screenshots/help_screen.PNG)